xqyet/AddressGen_Console/README.md

 A simple C# console application that generates BNB Smart Chain wallet addresses containing a specific string after the `0x` prefix.

-## About

-This application generates BNB Smart Chain addresses and allows you to search for a "vanity address," where the beginning of the address matches a specific prefix.
-This can be useful if you want an address with a custom pattern for aesthetic or branding purposes.

-## Getting Started

 ### Prerequisites

 - **.NET Framework**: Make sure you have the .NET Framework installed on your machine.
 You can download it from [Microsoft's .NET Download page](https://dotnet.microsoft.com/download).